dortania/OpenCore-Install-Guide/nvram.md

 # Making nvram.plist

-So to make a nvram.plist you'll need 2 things in your config.plist:
+So to make a nvram.plist you'll need 3 things set:

+Within your config.plist:

 * `LegacyEnable`: set to `YES`
 * `LegacySchema`: NVRAM variables set(OpenCore compares these to the variables present in nvram.plist)

+And within your EFI:

+* `FwRuntimeServices.efi` driver(this is needed for proper sleep, shutdown and other services to work correctly

 Now grab the 'LogoutHook.command' and place it somewhere safe like within your user directory: